Skip to content

 During secondary school, I had the opportunity to write for Pplware, which is one of the largest, if not the largest, tech blog in Portugal.
 I wrote over 400 tutorials, tech news and other articles.
 In addition, I published a 60 page e-book on how to program in C for beginners at the age of 15.
 Furthermore, I had the opportunity to do some software development work at Upframe where I met some amazing people.

 After secondary school, I moved to Lisbon in order to pursue a BSc in Information Systems and Computer Engineering.
 I spent three years studying at IST, where I met amazing people during my stay.
-At the same time, I got recruited for Protocol Labs, where I have been working on decentralizing the web since then.
+At the same time, I got recruited for Protocol Labs, where I had the opportunity to work on further decentralizing the web.

 Against all odds - call it the pandemic 🦠 - I moved to the Netherlands to pursue a MSc in Computer Science and Engineering at TU/e, which is nearly complete.
 Sadly, in two years of university, I only had the opportunity to have one course on campus.
 After defending my thesis on-campus, I successfully completed my Master’s degree.